johanneskruse/nlp_QA_QG_app/README.md

 streamlit run app.py
 ```

-The app will run in a localhost server.
+The app will now run in a localhost server.

+Note, in ```functions.py``` Also a clone of hte clone the git repository `question_generation` will be downloaded.

 # ##############################################################################